robertorcosta/azure-docs.pt-br/articles/synapse-analytics/sql-data-warehouse/sql-data-warehouse-develop-group-by-options.md

 FROM GrpCube;
 ```

-O exemplo a seguir mostra os resultados do CTAS:
+A imagem a seguir mostra os resultados do CTAS:

 ![Agrupar por cubo](./media/sql-data-warehouse-develop-group-by-options/sql-data-warehouse-develop-group-by-cube.png)